ffplayout/ffplayout.github.io/content/frontend.md

 # [ffplayout Frontend](https://github.com/ffplayout/ffplayout-frontend)

-ffplayout frontend is a web GUI is for managing [ffplayout engine](https://github.com/ffplayout/ffplayout) and it depend on [ffplayout-api](https://github.com/ffplayout/ffplayout/tree/master/ffplayout-api).
+ffplayout frontend is a web GUI is for managing [ffplayout](https://github.com/ffplayout/ffplayout).

 **The Interface is mostly made for 24/7 streaming.** Other scenarios like streaming in folder mode or playlists with no starting time will work, but is not shown correctly.